Hamdan1990/Predicting-Risk-Absent-Credit-Score/README.md

 | ------------- |:-------------:|
 |loan_amnt| Amount borrowed for loan|
 term |Length of the loan|
-emp_length| Length of the borrower’s currently employment|
+emp_length| Length of the borrower’s current employment|
 home_ownership| Length of the borrower’s home ownership|
 annual_inc| Annual Income of the borrower|
 verification_status| Boolean dictating whether the income of a borrower has been verified|
 loan_status| Boolean dictating whether the loan defaulted or not|
 zip_code| First three digits of the borrowers zipcode|
 addr_state| State of residence of the borrower|
 delinq_2yrs| Number of delinquencies the borrower has over the last two years|
 earliest_cr_line| Date of the earliest credit line of the borrower|
 inq_last_6mths| Number of inquiries into the borrower’s credit score in the last six month|
 mths_since_last_delinq| Number of months since the borrower’s last delinquency|
 mths_since_last_record| Number of months since the last activity on the borrower’s credit score|
 open_acc| Number of borrower’s open accounts|
 pub_rec| Number of borrowers’ derogatory public records|
 revol_bal| Number of borrower’s revolving accounts|
 revol_util| Amount of revolving account credit being used|
 total_acc| Total number of accounts held by the borrower|
-z_index| Home Price Index for the US from
+z_index| Home Price Index for the US from Zillow|
-Zillow|
+cpi| Consumer Price Index of the US|
+3_month_treasury| 3-Month Treasury Bill Rates in the US|
+unemployment_rate| Unemployment rate in the state of residence of the borrower|